obones/openhab-binding-openmeteo/README.md

 ## Supported Things

-There are three supported things.
+There are four supported things.

 ### Open Meteo bridge